Ridder throws first 2 TD passes as Falcons top Brady, Bucs - WHIZ News

+ATLANTA (AP) — Desmond Ridder had almost a full season to plan how he would celebrate his first touchdown pass.

+After finally throwing the long-awaited TD in the final game of the regular season, Ridder forgot all those plans.
+Luckily, veteran running back Cordarrelle Patterson had Ridder’s back and remembered to grab the ball for the Atlanta Falcons’ rookie.

-ATLANTA (AP) — Rookie Desmond Ridder’s first two career touchdown passes powered the Atlanta Falcons to a 30-17 win over the playoff-bound Tampa Bay Buccaneers on Sunday after Tom Brady added to his imposing list of records.
+Ridder’s first two touchdown passes powered the Falcons to a 30-17 win over the playoff-bound Tampa Bay Buccaneers on Sunday after Tom Brady added to his imposing list of records.

+Ridder completed a four-game audition to close the season.
+Before Sunday, he had impressed coach Arthur Smith with his poise but had no TD passes in his first three starts.

+Ridder ended the drought by rolling to his right and lobbing a 2-yard scoring pass to tight end MyCole Pruitt in the first quarter.
+When asked if he remembered the plan he had made to celebrate his first TD pass, Ridder smiled and shook his head.

+“No, it was just pure emotion,” Ridder said.
+“Me and Pruitt were just screaming in each other’s face and I was looking for the ball and I saw CP run over and go grab it for me.
+He knew I was waiting on that, too.”

-Brady broke his own NFL record for most completions in a season before leaving the game late in the first half.
-Brady left with the score tied at 10 in the second quarter but had to watch the remainder of his first career loss to the Falcons from the sideline.
+On a day the Buccaneers had little to play for other than staying sharp for the playoffs, Brady left the game in the second quarter and had to watch the remainder of his first career loss to the Falcons from the sideline.

+Brady was in the game long enough to break his own NFL record for most completions in a season.

 Brady had been 11-0 in his career against Atlanta, including New England’s 34-28 win over the Falcons in the Super Bowl following the 2016 season.
 Led by Brady, the Patriots rallied from a 28-3 deficit.